rspec/rspec-metagem/Upgrade.markdown

 ### simple_matcher

-Use Rspec::Matchers.define instead.
+Use RSpec::Matchers.define instead.
 For example, if you had:

     def eat_cheese
       simple_matcher("eat cheese") do |actual|